ThomasGuy/flask_bluep-rint/README.md

-# A Skeletom Flask dev enviroment
+# A Skeleton Flask dev enviroment

 To be run inside WSL.